• Skip to primary navigation

 While this is a labor-intensive process that also takes quite a while to make, the flavors you get from this dish are unmatched!
 And, you can even play around with the spices to match the flavors of your kebabs.
 Sides with chicken kabobs generally need more flavor, making cig kofte the perfect choice!

-No kebab plate is complete without tomato bulgur pilaf!
 It is one of the most popular bulgur recipes in Turkey.
 This dish is the traditional Turkish substitute for rice pilaf.
 It is made with coarse bulgur, tomatoes, green pepper, onion, and dried mint.
 The ingredients are slowly cooked inside hot water and essentially, their own flavor.

 The key to this pilaf is using coarse bulgur to get a nice texture.
-Overall, this accompaniment has a very deep and complex flavor that still doesn’t overpower the flavor of the kebab.
-Bulgur pilaf is also some of the best side dishes for chicken kabobs because of how flavorful it is.
+Overall, this accompaniment has a very deep and complex flavor that still doesn’t overpower the flavor of the main dish.

 Also check out: How to Cook Bulgur

-Turkish Eggplant Salad Recipe
+7. Turkish Eggplant Salad

-Usually, roasted vegetables like eggplants, onions, green peppers or red peppers are common kabob side dishes.
+Usually, roasted vegetables like eggplants, onions, green peppers or red peppers are common side dishes.
 You can find a variety of recipes with these.
 This flavor-packed eggplant salad is one of them.

 Also check out: Karniyarik

-Turkish Baba Ganoush Without Tahini
+8. Baba Ganoush Without Tahini

 Speaking of eggplants, babaganoush is arguably the worlds’ most well-known eggplant dish.
 Unlike traditional baba ganoush that is made with tahini, this recipe doesn’t contain any tahini and is also combined with roasted peppers to add some sweetness.